PrestaShop vs Shopify: Compare E-commerce Platforms

 Apps, plugins, and integrations

-We’ve already talked about this briefly above, but apps, plugins, and integrations are a huge part of how both Shopify and PrestaShop work.
+We’ve already talked about this briefly above, but apps, plugins, and integrations are a huge part of how Shopify and PrestaShop work.
 You can find more than 5,000 apps in the Shopify App Store with all the functions you might need for your website.

 PrestaShop has more than 4,000 modules that you can use to enhance your store.
-You can use them to customize your online website, look after administration, increase conversion rates, and more.
+You can use them to customize your website, look after administration, increase conversion rates, and more.

 One note of caution.
 Not all apps are the same, especially when you’re using PrestaShop.
 Its extensions and plugins are built by developers across the world.
 Be careful about what you add, and make sure your modules are compatible if you don’t want to create a slow, glitchy website.